MishkinBerteig/white-spaces/README.md

     npm install

+**N.B.:** You need to run `npm install` (without parameters) or `npm ci` after each update of Vue.
+Otherwise the update will not be copied from `node_modules` into `public/javascripts`, and White Spaces will continue to load the outdated version of the library.

 # Configuration

 See [config/default.json](config/default.json).
 Set `storage_local_path` for a local sqlite database or `storage_region`, `storage_bucket`, `storage_cdn` and `storage_endpoint` for AWS S3. `mail_provider` may be one of `console` or `smtp`.
 Also, omit a trailing `/` for the `endpoint`.